Nuuk Pride

-Nuuk Pride is an LGBT festival which is held every June in Nuuk, Greenland.
+Nuuk Pride is an LGBTQ festival which is held every June in Nuuk, Greenland.
 A colourful and festive occasion, it combines political issues with concerts, films and a parade and different arrangements.
 The focal point is Katuaq in the city centre.
 It usually opens on the day of the Pride arrangement, culminating with a parade.
 The first time the pride was held, some 1,000 gay, lesbian, transgender and bisexual people and supporters took part in the parade with floats and flags.

 History

-Nuuk Pride began in 2010.
-The city's pride festival has since been held every year.
+Nuuk Pride was first organized in 2010 by Inuk woman Nuka Bisgaard.